2gis/mapgl-terra-draw/README.md

 ## Advanced usage

-If you want to deeply integrate with terra-draw or create your own UI.
+If you want to deep integrate with terra-draw or create your own UI.

 ```ts
 import { load } from '@2gis/mapgl';